tuansydau/NiftyArt/README.md

 Nifty Art is an exchange where you can be AI-Generated Art as NFTs!
 The exchange is built on Django, HTML/CSS, Javascript, and interacts with a Solidity smart contract deployed on the Ropsten Ethereum Test Network.

 # Demo GIFs and Images
-1. A demo of a user browsing through different artworks on the site.

 https://user-images.githubusercontent.com/59661629/118431507-878d2c80-b6a4-11eb-9607-d43b26af1dc9.mov